jadecobra/python_tdd_exercises/source/data structures: booleans.rst

   - ``True`` is a ``boolean``
   - ``False`` is a ``boolean``
   - :doc:`None </data structures: None>` is :doc:`None </data structures: None>`

-HOORAY!
-You have built up your knowledge of python, you now know about booleans.
-Take a moment to celebrate